 Step 5: Set Your Emergency Contact Form Access

-One of the many helpful features included with WPForms is the Form Locker Addon.
+One of the many helpful features included with WPForms is the Form Locker addon.
 This lets you configure things like form permissions and access.
+If you haven’t already done so, you can install and activate the Form Locker addon by going to WPForms » Addons.

 To adjust these settings, go to Settings » Form Locker.